- 1 Top 7 Best Food Mills

 The Kuchenprofi food mill ups the game with four grinding discs—a coarse disc, a standard gauge disc, a fine disc, and a super-fine 1.3mm disc for that extra-fine pureed fruit or vegetable.
 With its easy-to-use knob and long handle, you won’t have any problem straining food items that have tough skins.

 This food mill is made of 18/10 dishwasher-safe stainless steel and can take quite an amount of fruits or vegetables.
 However, we found it’s best to start with a small number of cut-up pieces for best results.
-Bakers will want to also have the best stand mixer accessories.
+Bakers will want to also have the 10 best Nutribullet blender alternatives or the best stand mixer accessories.

 #3 Mirro Foley Stainless Steel Food Mill